Quite a Ride: Opening

-In a flashforward to 2010, Saul Goodman and Francesca Liddy frantically clear out his office, and she agrees to be at a telephone booth on November 12 at 3 p.m. to receive a call.
+In a flashforward to 2010, Saul Goodman and Francesca Liddy frantically clear out his office, shredding evidence of his involvement with Walter White.
+Francesca agrees to be at a telephone booth on November 12 at 3 p.m. to receive a call.
 He gives her money and an attorney's business card and tells her that if she needs help she should say "Jimmy" sent her.
 As she leaves, Saul claims the last few years have been "quite a ride", then calls Ed Galbraith for a new identity.

 Main story

 In 2003, Jimmy sells pay-as-you-go phones to a customer who saw his "privacy sold here" sign.
 He then starts selling prepaid phones on the street, which proves successful until he is mugged by three teenagers.
 Kim Wexler tends to his wounds while Jimmy is concerned that he did not realize the teenagers' intent because he was not thinking clearly.
 He promises to call the psychiatrist Kim recommended, but the next day he returns to CC Mobile and removes the storefront sign.

 Mike Ehrmantraut escorts engineers through the laundry to evaluate it as a site for Gus Fring's planned underground meth lab.
 One glibly asserts he can easily do the job but is turned away by Gus, who has been listening in from a nearby room.
 Another, Werner Ziegler, impresses Gus by forthrightly expressing his concerns about the risk, calling it difficult but not impossible.
 Gus offers him the job of planning and overseeing the lab's construction.

 As Kim thrives in the environment of her pro bono criminal defense work, Paige Novick calls from Mesa Verde and insists they need her help immediately to fix recently filed paperwork, but Kim sees her criminal defense cases through before responding.
 Upon reaching Mesa Verde, Paige informs her that the bank's legal staff had to drop everything and fix the problem, and reminds her that when she became Mesa Verde's outside counsel, she promised that the bank would be her sole focus.
 Kim apologizes and promises it will not happen again.

 Jimmy meets Howard Hamlin in the courthouse restroom and sees that he appears harried.
-Jimmy offers the phone number of the psychiatrist Kim recommended, but Howard claims he is already going to therapy, so Jimmy throws the number away.
+Jimmy offers the phone number of the therapist Kim recommended, but Howard claims he is already going to therapy, so Jimmy throws the number away.
 Jimmy meets with his probation officer and states his intent to resume practicing law once his one-year suspension is over.